YichengFu/bike_thefts/README.md

     - `dataset.jpg`
     - `EDA.jpg`
     - `output.jpg`
+  - `datasheet/`: Discussion of dataset used in details.

 - **paper/**: Files related to the final research paper.
   - `paper.pdf`: The final report.